 Consider the following reasons why a travel reimbursement policy might fall short of CA Labor Code Section 2802(a):

 Many employers set a reimbursement rate that they assume will cover all expenses and then hire employees at that rate.
-However, an employer that arbitrarily sets the reimbursement rate before hiring faces a danger: an employee may later pursue a legal claim that the established rate does not accurately reflect the expenses actually incurred.
+However, an employer that arbitrarily sets the reimbursement rate faces a danger: an employee may later pursue a legal claim that the established rate does not accurately reflect actual expenses.
 Remember, expenses can include not only gas and maintenance but also depreciation, insurance, and repairs – and these expenses will not necessarily track with the number of miles driven.

 A flat car allowance often fails to address the ever-changing expenses of a mobile employee.
 It may not keep up with gas prices, it may not reflect the territory sizes of all employees, it may not adequately address depreciation, which increases with inflation costs.
 As cars increasingly serve as the offices of employees, car allowances must have the flexibility to keep up with increased travel and increased expenses.

-Consider the costly consequences of non-compliance with CA Labor Code Section 2802(a):
+The costs of non-compliance with CA Labor Code Section 2802(a)

-If an employee can demonstrate the IRS mileage rate or the chosen mileage reimbursement rate does not cover all actual expenses the employee has incurred, the employer must pay the difference.
+If an employee can demonstrate the auto allowance, the IRS mileage rate, or the chosen mileage reimbursement rate does not cover all actual expenses the employee has incurred, the employer must pay the difference.

-Furthermore, an employee can reach back three years for any expenses incurred in that period.
-Accrued interest as well as attorney's fees incurred from claims as well as actions to enforce Section 2802 are recoverable and may be awarded by either the courts or the Labor Commissioner to an employee.
+Furthermore, an employee can demand three years of back-pay for unreimbursed expenses.
+Accrued interest as well as attorney's fees incurred from claims as well as actions to enforce Section 2802 are recoverable and may be awarded by either the courts or the Labor Commissioner.

-If your organization is paying a flat taxable auto allowance, an arbitrary mileage reimbursement rate, or even the IRS rate for California employees, it is probably time for you to review your auto allowance policy.
+If your organization is paying a flat taxable auto allowance, an arbitrary mileage reimbursement rate, or even the IRS rate for California employees, it is probably time for you to review your auto allowance policy using our recommended three-step process (see below).
 There is a good chance your car allowance policy may not in compliance.

 If you would like a free evaluation of your car allowance policy for those employees in the state of California, please contact us today.